VINEESHGUPTA/CRUD_Angular/README.md

 #Overview
-Hello, This is a Application that demonstrates CRUD along with login and Signup operations using Angular 13.3.7 Json-Server has been used to demonstate the operations.
+Hello, This is an Application that demonstrates CRUD along with login and Signup operations using Angular 13.3.7 Json-Server has been used to demonstate the operations.

 # EmployeeApp